biopython/biopython/CONTRIBUTING.rst

 If you are planning to make a pull request, start by creating a new branch with a short but descriptive name (rather than using your master branch).

+Failing to follow our pull result template places additional burden on the maintainers in reviewing your changes and if they can be accepted.
+We may simply close it without further discussion.

 Coding Conventions
 ------------------